Home > What we do > Licences and permits > Firearms and Explosive Licensing Department (FELD) > Explosive Certificates

 Explosives Regulations 2014 (ER2014)

-New regulations came into force on 01 October 2014 and deal with the suitability of a person or corporate body to possess and store explosives.
 Any person or body that wishes to acquire and/or keep any explosive that is deemed to be ‘security sensitive’ for example, black powder, blasting explosives or detonators, will require an appropriate certificate issued under these regulations.
 For the storage of certain quantities of explosives, a Licence to Store may be required.

 There are two types of Explosives Certificates:

 Allows a person or corporate body to obtain explosives which are used straight away and are not kept overnight.